openaps/docs/docs/docs/Resources/Edison-Flashing/mac-flash.md

 #### **1-2.
 Install a bunch of other stuff (dfu-util, coreutils, gnu-getopt)**

 `brew install dfu-util coreutils gnu-getopt`

+* If you are reflashing an Edison, it might suggest upgrading coreutils, in which case, run `brew upgrade coreutils gnu-getopt`

 ![After installing other stuff](../../Images/Edison/After_install_other_stuff.png)